prashantgupta24/automatic-mouse-mover/README.md

 In order to resolve this error you need to:

 > Go to Security & Privacy -> Privacy -> Accessibility and allow the `amm` app to gain access.

+## How it works

+AMM uses [Activity tracker](https://github.com/prashantgupta24/activity-tracker) to track various changes to your system.
+All code is public and open-sourced so no worrying if there's nefarious intention involved or not.